 Germans like to travel.
 In their own country as well, indeed especially there.
-After all, for years now the Alps, the coasts, the North German lakes, nature reserves, and river valleys have headed the list of destinations.
-Germans have long since shared a passion for the diversity of the countryside, and for sightseeing, sport and relaxation options with a continually growing flow of visitors and tourists from abroad.
-Germany has for years been gaining popularity as a tourist destination.
+The Corona pandemic has strengthened this trend.
+For years now the Alps, the coasts, the North German lakes, nature reserves, and river valleys have headed the list of destinations.
+Germans have long since shared a passion for the diversity of the countryside, and for sightseeing, sport and relaxation options with guests from abroad.
+Before the pandemic, Germany was gaining popularity as a tourist destination year after year.

-According to a survey conducted by the German National Tourist Board the top international visitor attractions include classics such as Neuschwanstein Castle and Cologne Cathedral.
+According to a survey conducted by the German National Tourist Board, the top international visitor attractions include classics such as Neuschwanstein Castle and Cologne Cathedral.
 The numerous UNESCO World Heritage sites, among them Sanssouci Palace in Potsdam and Classical Weimar, are also popular.
-In addition, events such as the Oktoberfest in Munich, with around 6.2 million visitors the world’s biggest public festival, also attract visitors.
-A football stadium is also on the list of tourist magnets: the Allianz Arena, a masterpiece by Swiss architects Herzog & de Meuron, and the Bayern Munich home ground.

 Like culture, movement in general plays a big role in Germany’s appeal.
 Around 200,000 kilometres long, the network of hiking trails alone offers extremely good conditions and magnificent views, for example on routes through the national parks or against the backdrop of the magnificent Alps.
-On top of this there are more than 200 well-established long-distance cycle trails covering 70,000 kilometres, for example the Iron Curtain Trail (1,131 kilometres) or the 818-kilometre-long German Limes Cycle Route.
-Those looking for a cheap night’s accommodation will find plenty of opportunities, for example in one of the 500 youth hostels, 130 of which are family youth hostels, or on one of the 2,919 campsites.
+On top of this there are more than 200 well-established long-distance cycle trails covering tens of thousands of kilometres, for example the Iron Curtain Trail (1,131 kilometres) or the 818-kilometre-long German Limes Cycle Route.
+Those looking for a cheap night’s accommodation will find plenty of opportunities, for example in one of the 450 youth hostels, or on one of the approximately 3,000 campsites.

 Feel-good holidays and environmentally friendly travel

 Ever more frequently, travellers are not only taking care of their own wellbeing, but are also paying attention to the environment.
 In Germany, the demand for ecological tourism and sustainable travel is growing.
-Organic farms offer holiday rooms, there are 104 nature parks and 17 biosphere reserves, in which great importance is attached to sustainable development and biodiversity.
-In order for everyone to be able to move around easily in Germany countless initiatives ensure that the disabled too can travel without hindrance.
+Organic farms offer holiday rooms, there are 106 nature parks and 16 biosphere reserves, in which great importance is attached to sustainable development and biodiversity.
+In order for everyone to be able to move around easily in Germany, countless initiatives ensure that the disabled too can travel without hindrance.